d-krupke/cpsat-primer/README.md

 **Key Benefits:**

-- **Structured Data Handling**: By defining explicit structures for each aspect of the problem, we ensure that the data handling is robust and errors are minimized.
-This allows an easier integration into a larger system and exposition in APIs.
+- **Structured Data Handling**: Defining explicit structures for each aspect of the problem ensures robust data handling and minimizes errors, facilitating easier integration and API exposition.
-- **Easy Serialization**: Pydantic models can be easily converted to and from JSON, facilitating the storage and transmission of configurations and results.
+- **Easy Serialization**: Pydantic models support straightforward conversion to and from JSON, simplifying the storage and transmission of configurations and results.
-- **Enhanced Testing and Documentation**: With clear definitions and constraints, it becomes easier to generate documentation and write tests that validate the behavior of the model and solver.
+- **Enhanced Testing and Documentation**: Clear data definitions make it easier to generate documentation and conduct tests that confirm the model and solver's behavior.
-- **Backward Compatibility**: The use of default values in data classes allows for the seamless integration of older configurations with newer versions of the software, automatically accommodating added parameters without disrupting existing setups.
+- **Backward Compatibility**: Default values in data classes enable seamless integration of older configurations with new software versions, accommodating new parameters without disrupting existing setups.

 ### Solver Class